Climate of Ireland

 The climate of Ireland is mild, humid and changeable with abundant rainfall and a lack of temperature extremes.
 Ireland's climate is defined as a temperate oceanic climate, or Cfb on the Köppen climate classification system, a classification it shares with most of northwest Europe.
 The island receives generally warm summers and cool winters.

 As Ireland is downwind of a large ocean, it is considerably milder in winter than other locations at the same latitude, for example Newfoundland in Canada or Sakhalin in Russia.
-The Atlantic overturning circulation, which includes ocean currents such as the North Atlantic Current and Gulf Stream, releases additional heat over the Atlantic, which is then carried by the prevailing winds towards Ireland giving, for example, Dublin a milder winter climate than other temperate oceanic climates in similar locations, for example Seattle in the United States.
+The Atlantic overturning circulation, which includes ocean currents such as the North Atlantic Current and Gulf Stream, releases additional heat over the Atlantic, which is then carried by the prevailing winds towards Ireland giving, for example, Dublin a milder winter climate than other temperate oceanic climates in similar locations.

 The prevailing wind blows from the southwest, breaking on the high mountains of the west coast.
 Rainfall is therefore a particularly prominent part of western Irish life, with Valentia Island, off the west coast of County Kerry, getting almost twice as much annual rainfall as Dublin on the east (1400 mm vs. 714 mm).

 January and February are the coldest months of the year, and mean daily air temperatures fall between 4 and 7 C during these months.
 July and August are the warmest, with mean daily temperatures of 14 to 16 C, whilst mean daily maximums in July and August vary from 17 to 18 C near the coast, to 19 to 20 C inland.
 The sunniest months are May and June, with an average of five to seven hours sunshine per day.
 Though extreme weather events in Ireland are comparatively rare when compared with other countries in the European continent, they do occur.
 Atlantic depressions, occurring mainly in the months of December, January and February, can occasionally bring winds of up to 160 km/h to Western coastal counties, with the winter of 2013/14 being the stormiest on record.
 During the summer months, and particularly around late July/early August, thunderstorms can develop.